sparkfun/SparkFun_GNSS_LG580P/docs/software_overview.md

 ### Firmware Update
 In the event that users need to update the firmware on the LG580P module, please refer to the instructions in Quectel's [reference manual](./assets/component_documentation/quectel_lg290p03lgx80p03_firmware_upgrade_guide_v1-1.pdf).
-For the latest firmware, users should reach out to Quectel through their [forum page](https://forums.quectel.com/).
+The [GitHub repo Firmware folder](https://github.com/sparkfun/SparkFun_GNSS_LG580P/tree/main/Firmware) contains firmware provided by Quectel.
+For the very latest firmware, users should reach out to Quectel through their [forum page](https://forums.quectel.com/).

 <article style="text-align: center;" markdown>